maryaiyetigbo/STS-UVD/index.md

 $$
 \mathbf{I} \in\mathbb{R}^{T \times H \times W \times C}
 $$
- where \(T,H,W\) and \(C\) are the video length, height, width and channel, respectively, the goal of STS-UVD is reconstruct a denoised video
+ where $$T,H,W$$ and $$C$$ are the video length, height, width and channel, respectively, the goal of STS-UVD is reconstruct a denoised video
 $$
 \hat{\mathbf{I}} \in\mathbb{R}^{T \times H \times W \times C}
 $$.